dunamismax/dunamismax/README.md

   </a>
 </p>

-A comprehensive demonstration of **modern Go web development** using popular community packages.
-Perfect for developers who want feature-rich frameworks while maintaining Go's simplicity.
+A comprehensive demonstration of **modern Go web development** using hypermedia-driven architecture.
+Perfect for developers who want the performance of Go with rich, interactive web interfaces.

 **🛠️ Technical Stack:**